 Researchers warn that women should be cautious about using ginseng in the early stages of pregnancy.
-The warning is largely based on a study in the journal Human Reproduction that showed that a compound in ginseng called ginsenoside Rb1 led to abnormalities in rat embryos.
+The warning is largely based on a study in the journal that showed that a compound in ginseng called ginsenoside Rb1 led to abnormalities in rat embryos.
 The study found that the higher the concentration of ginsenoside Rb1, the greater the risks.
-A study in mice reached a similar conclusion.
+A in mice reached a similar conclusion.

 Research about the effects of ginseng in pregnant women is limited.
 It’s difficult to do a proper controlled study in humans when there’s safety and ethical concerns.
 Scientists often rely on studies in animals such as rats and mice to test the safety of drugs and herbal supplements.
 Studies in rodents don’t always translate directly to humans, but they can help alert doctors of potential problems.